Recuva isn't available on Mac.

 Things that are missing:

-Verdict: Recoverit can bring your lost video files back again with powerful video repair tools.
+Verdict: Recoverit can bring your lost video files back with powerful video repair tools.

 PhotoRec: Recover severely damaged files